 So, are you ready to ship if the testing phase completes?

-Looking at Verification Quality Data
+Looking at Test and Peer Review Data

 If you were unaware of the four stated facts, then you might decide to proceed because everything looks great.
 However, if you have visibility into the project from a quality perspective throughout, then you might decide to mitigate the risks highlighted in the four statements above.